RawleySM/agentic-context-engine/docs/ACEskills_plan.md

    - Configure optional `AgentDefinition` entries for specialized subagents (e.g., `/plan`, `/reflect`).
 Use `HookEvent.SubagentStop` to track when the SDK forks or terminates a subagent loop, recording outcomes as part of the trajectory.

 6. **Configuration & Flags**
-   - Introduce `ClaudeSkillsConfig` (YAML/JSON) specifying allowed tools, slash commands of interest, and permission escalation rules.
+   - Introduce `OpenAIAgentsSkillsConfig` (YAML/JSON) specifying allowed tools, slash commands of interest, and permission escalation rules.
-   - Update CLI scripts to load Claude API keys and enable the integration selectively.
+   - Update CLI scripts to load OpenAI API keys and enable the integration selectively.

 7. **Validation & QA (static)**
-   - Develop dry-run routines that spin up `ClaudeSDKClient` with stub transports (or recorded transcripts) to ensure ACE can parse messages without hitting the live API.
+   - Develop dry-run routines that spin up `AgentsClient` with stub transports (or recorded transcripts) to ensure ACE can parse messages without hitting the live API.
    - Provide documentation updates summarizing the skills loop workflow and configuration knobs.

+## Automated Closed Loop: Plan → Build → Test → Review → Document

+Embed a first-class, automated development loop that exercises the skills sub-loop end-to-end while producing artifacts ready for curator review.

+### Loop Overview
+- **Plan**: Use the Generator (via the OpenAI Agents SDK wrapper) with the `gpt-5` model to synthesize a task plan from a high-level objective.
+Persist the plan as a playbook delta and open a `skills` session with `permission_mode="plan"`.
+- **Build**: Execute the plan by invoking SDK-managed tools (e.g., playbook diff, retrieval) and slash commands.
+Coding steps are delegated to Codex Exec so tool-backed code edits run in a controlled sandbox.
+Capture all tool uses as trajectory entries and provisional "Delta Skills Items."
+- **Test**: Run automated checks (unit tests or dry-run validators) from within the same session using a test runner tool, keeping the model set to Codex Exec for executable steps.
+- **Review**: Route the resulting trajectory through the Reflector/Curator using `gpt-5` for non-coding reasoning.
+Curators accept or reject deltas, including build/test outcomes, turning them into finalized playbook updates.
+- **Document**: Autogenerate a summary from curated deltas (including test status and rationale) with `gpt-5` and append it to the run transcript plus `docs/` release notes for auditability.

+### Automation Hooks
+- Add a `skills_loop_closed_cycle` flag that, when enabled, triggers the loop automatically after the initial plan message, avoiding manual slash commands for each phase.
+- Register hook callbacks to checkpoint after each phase:
+  - `HookEvent.SubagentStop` or `ResultMessage` for the **Plan** phase (plan artifact captured).
+  - `ToolResultBlock` events for the **Build/Test** phases (build logs and test outputs).
+  - Curator decision events for the **Review** phase (accepted/rejected deltas).
+  - A final transcript writer for the **Document** phase (summary + links to deltas and test artifacts).
+- Surface phase progress in the trajectory log (phase tags per entry) so the inspector can render phase timelines and failures clearly.

+### Integration Points
+- **ace/integrations/openai_agents.py**: extend the wrapper with `run_closed_cycle_task(prompt, playbook, config)` to orchestrate the phase transitions, enforce timeouts, and set `permission_mode` per phase (plan → build → test → review).
+- **skills registry**: include a default `run_tests` tool (wrapper around `python -m pytest` or a dry-run validator) so the Test phase can execute without bespoke tooling.
+- **curation**: enhance the Curator to treat phase-tagged deltas specially—e.g., rejecting Build deltas when Test failed—before merging into the playbook.
+- **documentation**: add a `ClosedCycleSummary` emitter that formats the accepted deltas, test results, and permissions escalations into markdown suitable for `docs/` or release notes.

+### Acceptance Criteria
+- A single CLI invocation (or SDK flag) can drive the full Plan → Build → Test → Review → Document loop without manual prompts between phases.
+- Trajectory transcripts show phase-tagged entries, tool invocations, and test outputs, and the inspector can filter by phase.
+- Curated deltas from the loop are exportable as playbook patches plus a documentation snippet.

 ## Risks & Mitigations
-- **SDK evolution**: Track `claude-agent-sdk` releases; encapsulate all imports in `ace/integrations/claude_sdk.py` for easy patching.
+- **SDK evolution**: Track OpenAI Agents SDK releases; encapsulate all imports in `ace/integrations/openai_agents.py` for easy patching.
 - **Tool/permission deadlocks**: Enforce timeouts on tool invocations and default to `permission_mode="plan"` for automation.
 - **Telemetry volume**: Because SDK streaming can be verbose, add filters so only relevant tool/slash-command events feed into the playbook deltas.